Mia-Mao/GlassSegmentation-PhotogrammetricModel/README.md

 # GlassSegmentation-Photogrammetric3DModel
 This repository contains the code for the paper "Glass Segmentation from 3D Building with Facade Information and Multi-view Oblique Images"

-### Dataset
-This dataset contains oblique images and the corresponding masks, edge masks, and photogrammetry-based 3D building models .

-(1) Request dataset via Email：
-Please request access to the dataset for non-commercial use via email (maoz@whu.edu.cn).
-Please use your official university/company email address.
-Thank you!

-(2) Access to the dataset for non-commercial use via BaiduNetdisk：
-Link: https://pan.baidu.com/s/1RfuFxwxH6bAWv3_rmmKwVw  Extract code: zpdy

 ### Test
 Download the code and run